yetulaxman/containers-workflows/_hands-on/day2/blast.md

    ```bash
    singularity build blast_quay.sif docker://quay.io/biocontainers/blast:2.12.0--pl5262h3289130_0
    ```
+   Once the image is built successfully, we should be able to singularity image file (file name: blast_quay.sif) in the current directory.

 3. Run a simple command inside the singularity container to get commanline help from blastp
    ```bash